 Unit Tests:

-Unit tests give developers the ability to isolate and test individual sections of code to validate it against expected results.
-They are useful to verify code while development and when updated to ensure correctness.
+developers the ability to isolate and test individual sections of code to

-In this blog we will be looking at JUit 4.X with maven.
-To include the JUnit test dependency in your POM you need to include:
+looking at JUit 4.X with maven.
+To include the JUnit test dependency in your

 <dependency>